CONNECT-platform/inter-auth-spec/SECURITY.md

-Layer (TLS). the version will vary over time based on widespread use and known security issues. at the time of this writing, [TLS protocol version 1.2](https://tools.ietf.org/html/rfc5246) is the standard version. any implementation conforming to the _standard implementation of InterAuth specification_ MUST utilize that protocol to establish secure communication channels between parties within the network.
+Layer (TLS). the version will vary over time based on widespread use and known security issues. at the time of this writing, [TLS protocol version 1.2](https://tools.ietf.org/html/rfc5246) is the standard version. any implementation conforming to the _standard implementation of InterAuth specification_ MUST utilize that protocol to establish secure communication channels between **services** within the network.

 ### External Communication